prof-anderson-uc/hamburger-menu/README.md

 4. Study each version's **CSS files** to understand how each version works.
 I left comments to explain what most of the style rules are doing.

 Feel free to use and modify these examples in your own projects!

+## Test it out!
+Follow [this link](https://prof-anderson-uc.github.io/hamburger-menu/) to test the three versions in your browser.